The John Barry Seven: Drumbeat

 Drumbeat was created to fill a spot in the BBC's summer schedules, and was intended to threaten the popularity of ITV's Oh Boy!
 Producer Stewart Morris offered the band an audition with a view to appearing in its own right and also to back a variety of other artists, just as in the early days of Oh Boy!
 Barry introduced a pianist into the group as a replacement for Keith Kelly, who had decided to try a solo career.
 Vic Flick suggested his flatmate Les Reed, then playing jazz piano in London night clubs.

 The new line-up lasted until 1961 when Barry became too busy arranging and composing to continue.
 He installed Vic Flick as the leader and brought in Bobby Carr on trumpet to take his place.
-The band enjoyed some success in the UK Singles Chart, as well as appearing regularly on radio and TV and on pop package tours – often with Adam Faith.
+The band enjoyed some success in the UK singles chart, as well as appearing regularly on radio and TV and on pop package tours – often with Adam Faith.

 Further changes

 During 1962, Dougie Wright and Les Reed departed – the former in search of more regular work and the latter to forge a career in writing and producing.
 Dickie Harwood and then Andy White replaced Wright for a short period, while Brian 'Rachmaninoff' Hazelby initially took over from Les Reed, before Kenny Salmon also joined the ensemble.
 With Barry concentrating on his own future, the band was unable to find the same amount of work, particularly after having severed links with Adam Faith.
-Also, after "The James Bond Theme" had peaked at No. 13 in the UK Singles Chart in late 1962, further chart success was proving elusive.
+After "The James Bond Theme" had peaked at No. 13 in the UK singles chart in late 1962, further chart success was proving elusive.

 Vic Flick had been with the Seven since late 1958 and had led the band on stage for the past two years, but increasing demands on his time as a session player led to his decision to leave.
 Although he gave three months notice, Barry was unable to find a suitable replacement, thereby forcing him to temporarily disband the group.
 Flick's last performance as a member of the Seven was at Torquay in August 1963.